JTateCC/JTateCC/README.md

-# JACK TATE- PROGRAMMING CONSULTANT
+# JACK TATE- FULL STACK DEVELOPER

 ## About Me

 I am a passionate developer with expertise in C#, Python, and SQL.
+My fascination with programming has exposed me to many applications.
-My professional journey revolves around crafting innovative software solutions centered on data and databases.
+My personal interests are around crafting innovative software and websites centered on data and databases.
-I specialize in seamless data migrations and harnessing the power of data to drive business insights.
+I believe in harnessing the power of data to drive business insights.
-Explore my portfolio, projects, and insights into the world of data as I continue to create, innovate, and contribute to the ever-evolving realm of data-driven technology."
+Explore my portfolio, projects and contributions as I continue to create, innovate, and contribute to the ever-evolving realm of data-driven technology."

 ## Top Repositories